vednoc/dark-whatsapp/README.md

 ## Preview

-Version 1.3.0 with default settings.
+Version 2.0.0 with default options, and Inter as the UI font.

 ![preview](images/preview.png)